CSUMB-SCD-instructors/syllabi/CST334-syllabus.md

 ## Academic Honor Code

-In addition to the department- and school-wide policies on academic honesty outlined elsewhere on canvas, I wanted to emphasize a few key points about expectations in class.

-### Motivation

-This class aims to help you learn how to approach systems problems in computer science, consider alternatives, and develop effective solutions.
-In your career, it will be important to not just be able to write code, but also to think about how this code fits into a larger ecosystem and the trade-offs being made.
-These are skills that are essential, and are not developed in isolation, but need to be core skills you can demonstrate during interviews and jobs.
-Therefore, you should learn to search out resources, understand when to ask for more, but also be capable of applying these approaches on your own.

-### Summary of policy

-**You may talk to other students or LLMs (e.g. ChatGPT) for:**
+**You may talk to other students or LLMs for:**

-- Clarification on topics covered in class (e.g. paging, API usage, etc.)
+- Clarification on topics covered in class
 - Clarification of what *provided* code is doing
 - Generating more examples
 - Understanding compiler errors

 **You may *not* talk to other students or LLMs for:**

-- Code and checkpoints answers – i.e. do not copy-and-paste code or answers from other students or LLMs
+- Code and assignment answers
 - Exam questions and answers

-### Getting Help

-If you have problems with the homework, please ask the instructor or TA for help.
-On coding assignments, you may also get help from fellow students, but you must follow the [Stanford Honor Code](https://communitystandards.stanford.edu/policies-guidance/honor-code)

-1. You *must not* look at solutions or program code that are not your own.
-2. You *must not* share your solution code with others, and must maintain the privacy of your solution.
-3. You *must* indicate on your submission any assistance you received.

-To enforce this, I will typically read your code and use a code similarity checker.
-If I have concerns, I will let you know, either through a comment on canvas or an email.

 ### The use of LLMs

-At the highest level, the use of LLMs in this class is ***prohibited** for programming assignments* and ***encouraged** for improving your own understanding of material*.
+At the highest level, the use of LLMs in this class is ***prohibited*** for complete programming assignments* and ***encouraged*** for improving your own understanding of material.
 Large Language Models (LLMs), such as ChatGPT and GPT4.0, are powerful language generation models.
 They can be used to produce code and summarize text, as well as answer clarifying questions.
 They can be a very effective tool in a programmer’s toolbox if used appropriately.